 CAD Exchanger SDK / Unity plugin was initially released in June 2020 and was focused on run-time support, the feature most requested by our prospects.
 Edit mode import became available in December 2020.
 The supported scope covers all components, from assembly structures to B-Reps and texture mapping.

 Thanks to our control of the technology stack we have far greater flexibility in defining the licensing model.

 CAD Exchanger SDK / Unity plugin not only converts CAD data into Unity’s GameObjects but also provides full C# API to our unified data model for more feature-rich and deep data access (including assembly traversal, geometry exploration, computations, etc.).

-CAD Exchanger SDK uses a royalty-free licensing model and provides a very flexible pricing structure, per individual formats or through cost-effective bundles.
+CAD Exchanger SDK provides a very flexible pricing structure, per individual formats or through cost-effective bundles.

 We see a lot of interest and are in conversation with multiple software developers interested in this technology.
 In particular, eachTick company successfully based their Virtufy app for virtual presentations on CAD Exchanger SDK (read case study).